- Family and Medical Leave Policy

 2. Notify Human Resources

 When an employee expects to be absent from work or incapacitated for 4 or more days, the employee must notify Human Resources, no later than by the start of the work day on the first day absent.
 When an employee could not have foreseen the need for leave or duration of leave, the employee, or his/her designee, must notify Human Resources of the absence as soon as possible and prior to return from leave.
+An Application for Family and Medical Leave must be submitted to Human Resources promptly.
 If proper notice of the absence is not provided, leave may be denied or delayed.

 3. Submit a Medical Leave Certification Form